What Is a Touchback In Football? Learn Here

 The second type of touchback is on offense.
 This type of play is rare, but it can happen.
 The most common offensive touchback is when the player fumbles out of the opponent’s end zone.

-A perfect example of this is when DK Metcalf caught the football but celebrated a bit too early, which resulted in a receiver punching the ball out of his hands.
+A perfect example of this is when DK Metcalf caught the football but celebrated a bit too early, which resulted in a player on the defensive team punching the ball out of his hands.

 After the ball rolled out of the end opponents’ end zone, the play automatically ruled a touchback.

-Once the ball is fumbled out of the opponent’s end zone, the opposing team takes possession, starting at the 25.
+Once the ball is fumbled out of the opponent’s end zone by the offensive team, the opposing team takes possession of the ball, starting at the 25 yard line.

 Touchbacks on offense are also called when offensive players try to dive for the pylon but lose control of the football and fumble it out of the end zone.